steinrue/diplo_locus/src/README.md

 - **`times`** `array_like
 `

 The generation times when the samples were taken.
-Must start with zero and ascend from fast to present.
+Must start with zero and ascend from past to present.

 - **`samplesSizes`** `array_like
 `

    An N by K matrix of the total numbers of alleles observed, *i.e.* sample sizes.
-    N --> number of loci ;  K --> number of sampling times.
+    N --> number of loci/replicates ;  K --> number of sampling times.
     ``sampleSizes[i,j]`` records the sample size of locus ``i`` at time point ``j``.

 - **`samples`** `array_like
 `

    An N by K matrix of the numbers of alleles.
-N --> number of loci ;  K --> number of sampling times.
+N --> number of loci/replicates ;  K --> number of sampling times.
     ``samples[i,j]`` records the number of a particular allele on locus ``i`` at time point ``j``.

 #### Returns